prathamesh-sonpatki/o11y-wiki/README.md

 ### Service Discovery

-Service discovery is the process of automatically identifying and locating available services in a distributed system.
-Service discovery is important for managing the complexity of distributed systems.
+Service Discovery is automatically identifying and locating available services in a distributed system.
+Service Discovery is essential for managing the complexity of distributed systems because of the dynamic and ephemeral nature of the systems.

 ### Samples